Batch Creating Load Balancers

 -

-If you want to add the load balancer to a shared bandwidth, you must specify the ID of the shared bandwidth.
+If you want to add the load balancer to an existing shared bandwidth, you must specify the ID of the shared bandwidth.
 If you want the load balancer to use a new dedicated bandwidth, charge_mode, share_type, and size are required.

 -

-You cannot bind an existing and unoccupied private IPv4 address, IPv6 address, or public IPv6 address to load balancers.
+You cannot bind an existing and unoccupied private IPv4 address, IPv6 address, or public IPv6 address to a load balancer.

 Calling Method